inspec/inspec/docs/resources/aws_subnet.md

 ---
-title: About the aws_vpc_subnet Resource
+title: About the aws_subnet Resource
 ---

-# aws_vpc_subnet
+# aws_subnet

-Use the `aws_vpc_subnet` InSpec audit resource to test properties of a vpc subnet.
+Use the `aws_subnet` InSpec audit resource to test properties of a vpc subnet.

-To test properties of a single VPC subnet, use the `aws_vpc_subnet` resource.
+To test properties of a single VPC subnet, use the `aws_subnet` resource.

-To test properties of all or a group of VPC subnets, use the `aws_vpc_subnets` resource.
+To test properties of all or a group of VPC subnets, use the `aws_subnets` resource.

 <br>

 ## Syntax

-An `aws_vpc_subnet` resource block uses the parameter to select a VPC and a subnet in the VPC.
+An `aws_subnet` resource block uses the parameter to select a VPC and a subnet in the VPC.

-    describe aws_vpc_subnet(subnet_id: 'subnet-1234567') do
+    describe aws_subnet(subnet_id: 'subnet-1234567') do
       it { should exist }
       its('cidr_block') { should eq '10.0.1.0/24' }
     end